-Here at CHAMPION Performance & Physical Therapy our therapists focus on each individual athlete customizing a program with their sport-of-choice in mind.
+Here at Champinon Performance & Physical Therapy our therapists focus on each individual athlete customizing a program with their sport-of-choice in mind.
 All of our injury prevention, rehabilitation and performance enhancement programs are tailored to help you excel at the sport you love.

 ATHLETIC PERFORMANCE & INJURY PREVENTION FOCUS AREAS:

 Mobility and Flexibility